 Pro tips: skip the sample sales and budget bridal salons and just go to second-hand shops to find a gown.
 Use jewelry and accessories you already own and incorporate family heirlooms.
 Don’t be afraid to shop from clearance racks and thrift stores to find accessories.

-Because DCL weddings are so affordable, I didn’t have to cut corners or make compromises.
-I got to invite tons of people, and not hurt anyone’s feelings or burn any bridges by not inviting them.
-Because we could invite so many people (and because so many people came – more than 40!) we had the opportunity to spend quality time with our closest friends, reconnect with people we hadn’t seen in a long time, make brand new friends…and it was wonderful to see how many people cared about us.
-If we had only sent invitations to a handful of people, we would have missed out on being surrounded by so much love and joy — and possibly have eliminated people who truly wanted to support us.
-So yes, we had a beautiful, magazine-worthy wedding for a very low price…but the most important thing is that the low cost allowed us to open up our life to anyone who cared to be a part of it.
-That alone made it 100% worth it.
+Because DCL weddings are so affordable, I didn’t have to cut corners or make compromises, and I got to invite everybody I wanted.
+We had the opportunity to spend quality time with our closest friends, reconnect with people we hadn’t seen in a long time, make brand new friends…and it was wonderful to see how many people cared about us.
+If we had only been able to send invitations to a handful of people, we would have missed out on being surrounded by so much love and joy.

 PS: I know everyone has different reasons for spending what they do and getting married where they do.
 I am in no way judging or saying you are wrong.
 I am just saying there are alternatives out there, and a Disney Cruise wedding is a very affordable, amazing option.